 A Market Participant may revise the price component of its priced External Transaction submitted under Market Rule 1 Section III.1.10.7 for the Real-Time Energy Market during the Re-Offer Period.

-External Transaction purchases for the Real-Time Energy Markets submitted under Market Rule 1 Section III.1.10.7.A must be offered at less than or equal to the Energy Offer Cap and equal to or above -$1,000.00/MWh.
+External Transaction purchases for the Real-Time Energy Markets submitted under Market Rule 1 Section III.1.10.7.A must be offered at less than or equal to the External Transaction Cap and equal to or above the External Transaction Floor.

 External Transactions submitted under Market Rule 1 Section III.1.10.7 for more than 999 MW are prohibited.